What to Do Once You've Collected Leads: Effective Lead Nurturing

 In addition, email marketing tools are generally less costly than advertising.

 You can fully automate your email nurture campaigns, which means less work!
-You can use various tools to set up an email drip campaign, and their price depends on your contact list size.
+Various tools can be used to set up an email drip campaign, and their prices depend on your contact list size.

 An excellent option for growing businesses is Mailchimp, adding a form to your website with POWR Form Builder, and POWR Popup has a Mailchimp integration so that you can automatically sync new contacts to your email lists in Mailchimp.